totherme/imutt/README.md

 ## One last thing

 If you happen to be using gmail to host your email, you might sometimes want to open a given email in the gmail web UI.
-You can do that with `^G` (hold control and shift, and tap G).
+You can do that with `B`.